-Omnichannel electronics giant sees 4% growth in key business indicators from price recommendations powered by Neural Networks.
+Omnichannel electronics giant sees 4% growth in key business indicators from price recommendations suggested by Neural Networks.

-Our client is one of the most successful omnichannel electronics retailers in Asia and Eastern Europe.
-With a versatile range of products, the retailer sought to optimize its pricing process, and as a result, to increase the margin using the portfolio pricing strategy.
-After implementing Competera’s bespoke deep learning algorithms for price recommendations, the client was able to achieve several key business objectives, including a cumulative 4.5% uplift in gross profit.
+Our client is one of the leading Eastern European retailers in the consumer electronics sector.
+With a versatile range of products, the retailer sought to optimize its pricing process, and as a result, to increase the margin.
+And do it using the portfolio pricing strategy.
+After implementing Competera’s bespoke deep learning algorithms for price recommendations, the client was able to achieve several key business objectives, including a 4.5% uplift in gross profit.

 uplift in gross profit after 8 weeks